Jamessmith9956/CategoryPrediction/README.md

 #### Cosine Similarity
 the heatmap from the basic cosine similarity on Tfidf vector representations was more sparse than I expected.
 I think this is mostly on the vectorisation and sampling method.

+I now doubt the efficacy of KNN, which uses cosine similarity, to predict categories with this vectorization method.

 ![heatmap showing ./analysis/naive_cosine_similarity](./analysis/naive_cosine_similarity.png)

-Cosine similarity is unlikely usable on its own, but I could use it as part of a similarity forrest.
-That would just over complicate things, I would be better off going with a pre-trained model.

 ### basic vectorisers
 [Medium](https://medium.com/geekculture/how-sklearns-countvectorizer-and-tfidftransformer-compares-with-tfidfvectorizer-a42a2d6d15a2) provides good articles detailing the difference between basic vectorizers availiable in SK learn.
+#### Count vectoriser:
-Count vectoriser: Tokenises the text and counts the frequency of each word.
+Tokenises the text and counts the frequency of each word.

+#### Tfidf vectoriser:
-Tfidf vectoriser: does the above + normalises the frequency of each word in the corpus.
+does the above + normalises the frequency of each word in the corpus.

 Tfidf is better for our case as it will decrease the importance of common words.
 That said I'm mindful of the bias I'm intoducing.

-### LLM embedders
+### LLM embedders - 14/02/2024
 #### facebook/Data2Vec-text-base
 This model could be used to tokenise the data, then use the basic models from before to predict the category.
 #### RoBERTa